 On July 19, the launch of the U.S. Agency for International Development (USAID) Bridges to Employment project took place at the Dr. David J. Guzmán National Museum of Anthropology in Sal Salvador, El Salvador.

-The event kicked off with skits performed by youth participating in the project who provided inspirational images of how they believe it will benefit their lives over the next five years.
-Key note speakers included officials from El Salvador’s national government and private sector, in addition to the US Ambassador to El Salvador, Jean Maynes, and the current Acting Mission Director of the United States Agency for International Development (USAID), Kim Delaney.
+The event kicked off with skits performed by young people participating in the project who provided inspirational images of how they believe it will benefit their lives over the next five years.
+Keynote speakers included officials from El Salvador’s national government and private sector, in addition to the U.S. Ambassador to El Salvador, Jean Maynes, and the current Acting Mission Director of USAID, Kim Delaney.

 Marcela, a former Plan International youth ambassador and current staff member on USAID Bridges to Employment, MCed the event and recently shared with us her thoughts about the experience:

 In El Salvador, because of the stigma of growing rates of gang violence, the adjective “young” is often associated with tags like “irresponsible” and “goal-less.”
 Young people are subject to discrimination every day.